Next Weekend:

 Where to Stay?

 The Borrowdale valley is full of lovely places to stay.
-Our favourite campsite is nearby Stonethwaite, which is basic, doesn’t do advance bookings and usually has spaces.
-There are other nearby campsite including Chapel House Farm, as well as hotels in Rosthwaite, Seatoller, and of course in Keswick, which is about 6 miles away.
+Our favourite campsite is nearby Stonethwaite, which has re-opened this year!
+Booking is essential - it’s a great campsite, but very popular in summer.
+Other nearby campsites include Chapel House Farm (don’t tell them you’re part of a group or they may refuse your booking!), as well as hotels in Rosthwaite, Seatoller, and of course in Keswick, which is about 6 miles away.

 Keeping Everyone Safe